 Alert Logic provides a policy to create a role to allow Alert Logic permission to access your AWS account.

 This policy allows Cloud Insight Essentials to discover your deployment, perform configuration checks, and integrate Amazon GuardDuty data for display on the Incidents page.
-For more information on the policy and permissions needed for a deployment without vulnerability scanning, refer to the IAM Policy and Permissions for Cloud Insight Essentials knowledge base article.

 Note: If you choose to deploy with vulnerability scanning, a different role and additional permissions are needed for Cloud Insight.
 For more information, refer to the What kind of additional roles and permissions are needed for vulnerability scanning? knowledge base article.